jburgy/jburgy.github.io/docs/_posts/2022-04-02-what-makes-julia-delightful.md

 info(ptr, INFO_NAMETABLE, Ptr{UInt8}) => (name_count * name_entry_size + 1)
 ```

-At this point, we have the absolute address of the beggining of the PCRE bytecode stream.
+At this point, we have the absolute address of the beginning of the PCRE bytecode stream.
 We need a little more logic
 to decode its contents.
 Fortunately, [Philip Hazel](https://en.wikipedia.org/wiki/Philip_Hazel) included a handy text
 document named [HACKING](https://github.com/PCRE2Project/pcre2/blob/master/HACKING).
 This document begins with some
 historical context then goes on to describe PCRE's internals.
 We quickly learn that the "compiled form of a pattern is